Mohammedatef1/filter-products/README.md

 # Products Filter

 Products Filter is a React application that displays products and provides options to sort them by price and filter them by color, size, or price range.
-The project leverages Upstash Vector for data storage, Tailwind for styling, and various libraries for functionality and state management.
+The project leverages Upstash Vector for data storage, Tailwind for styling, Lodash debounce for optimizing API usage and reducing redundant requests,  and various libraries for functionality and state management.

 ## Features